karthik101/30loops-user-docs/30loops-user-docs/quickstart.rst

 To continue, you should read the indepth :doc:`30loops platform manual
 <manual>`.
 We created a few sample applications.
 You can find examples for a
 lot of different applications and stacks on https://30loops.github.com/

+All your apps are created as free tier apps and have certain restrictions.
+If you want to go live with your app read the section on :ref:`the free tier
+<tier-label>`.

 Additional support
 ==================